American society of Ophthalmic Trauma

 ARTICLE VII.
 CCOMMITTEES OF THE BOARD OF DIRECTORS

 Section 7.01 STANDING COMMITTEES.
-The standing committees of the Society are Executive Committee, Nominating Committee, Annual Meeting Committee, Awards Committee, and Finance Committee.
-Special and standing committees shall be established by the Board of Directors as it may deem necessary.
+The standing committees of the Society are the Executive Committee, Nominating Committee, Annual Meeting Committee, Awards Committee, and Finance Committee.
+Special and standing committees shall be established by the Board of Directors as may deem necessary.
 To further the work of this corporation, in addition the President may establish special and standing committees pursuant to Section 7.

 7.02 EXECUTIVE COMMITTEE.
 The Executive Committee shall consist of the President, Vice President, Secretary, Treasurer, Immediate Past President, and Executive Vice President.
 The Executive Committee shall meet at such times and places as designated by the President or by a majority of the Executive Committee if the President has not so designated.
 Two-thirds (2/3) of the members of said Committee shall constitute a quorum for the transaction of business and a majority vote of the members of the Executive Committee present and voting at a meeting shall be necessary to adopt any action to be taken by the Executive Committee.

 Section 7.03 CLINICAL/COORDINATING COMMITTEES (“CCs”).
 Clinical Committees shall be established on the approval of the Board of Directors by majority vote.
-CCs are responsible for keeping the Board of Directors and the entire membership up to date with regard to their specific clinical areas of interest on a quarterly basis.
+CCs are responsible for keeping the Board of Directors and the entire membership up to date regarding their specific clinical areas of interest on a quarterly basis.
 Each CC shall be made up of no more than ten (10) members and two chairs.
 Terms of the chairs and members of CCs shall be determined by the CC with the approval of the Board of Directors.
 CC participants are determined by the chairman with the approval of the Board of Directors.

 Current CC committees include the following: